richsilv/richsilv.github.io/_posts/2014-08-01-meteor-low-level-publications.markdown

 ### Existing Documents versus New Additions

-One question which is regularly asked on Stack Overflow and elsewhere relates to how the client can be sure it's local collection has been fully synchronised before attempting to work with it.
+One question which is regularly asked on Stack Overflow and elsewhere relates to how the client can be sure its local collection has been fully synchronised before attempting to work with it.
 I would argue that the majority of cases can be resolved with sensible use of the `ready()` method, which is reactive and triggered by the DDP `ready` method we've seen above.
 However, whilst I am no expert on websockets and stand to be corrected, I am certain that there are cases in which the order in which messages are sent from the server isn't necessarily the same as the order in which they're received by the client, at least if there is a degree of latency involved.
 What this means is that the `ready` message would arrive before one or more documents.
 Perhaps this is no problem, as Meteor's built-in reactivity will re-render everything as soon as the missing documents arrive and the client will barely even notice.
 But what if even that outcome is unacceptable?

 #### Pattern 1: A Document Counter